 When my sister was a teenager, she and a new friend made dinner for the family one night, and he was a vegetarian (I think that was the first vegetarian I ever met, actually!
 Small town wonder!)
 So obviously he made marinara sauce with no meat.
 And served the pasta separate from the sauce, like in a whole different bowl.
 The entire family could not stop talking about this.
 A meal, with no meat??
 The noodles, without the sauce??
 What’s next, flying pigs?
 (FLYING PIGHETTI???)

 (“He don’t eat no meat??
 That’s okay, I make you lamb.”
 Name that movie!!)

 Anyway, sauced, or un-sauced, only you can make this pivotal decision.
 If you don’t mix it together, be sure to drizzle the noodles with olive oil so the pasta doesn’t stick to itself.

 Here’s my favorite way to do a spaghetti meal:

 - Spaghetti sauce with noodles,

-- crusty garlic bread made from One Hour French Bread (or an Italian loaf from the store),
+- The Best Garlic Bread of Your Life made from One Hour French Bread (or an Italian loaf from the store),

 - and a Caesar salad.
 I’m legit obsessed with the Caesar salad kit from Costco, have you tried it?
 It’s amazing.
 Salad kits are my favorite way to speed up dinner time!
 Any green salad would go great with this meal though, you need something light and fresh and green and crunchy as a foil to all those carbs.
 Apple Gorgonzola Salad would be perfect, or this Green Salad with Feta and Beets.